-Herpangina is an acute, virally induced, self-limited illness often seen in young children during the summer months.
+Herpangina is an acute, self-limited viral illness often seen in young children during the summer months.
 Affected children usually complain of mouth sores and fever.
-It is caused by a number of viruses, all part of the enterovirus family, coxsackievirus being the most common.
-Most children develop a high fever and complain of a sore throat.
-They then develop vesicles (blisters) or ulcers (sores) at the back of the throat and palate (called an enanthem).
+A number of viruses, all members of the Enterovirus family, cause herpangina.
+Coxsackievirus, a member of the Enterovirus family, is the most common cause of the infection.
+At the onset of symptoms, most children develop a high fever and complain of a sore throat.
+They then develop vesicles (blisters) or ulcers (sores) at the back of the throat and palate.
 Children, especially younger children, may refuse to eat or drink because of the pain and are at risk for developing signs and symptoms of dehydration.

 What causes herpangina?